mcfarlane03/RNG/README.md

 # Backend Setup
 Always ensure to establish a virtual environment and install the necessary packages from your requirements file if you haven't already done so.
 Following that, activate your virtual environment and proceed to run your Flask API.

-**The commands below must executed from a command line terminal in the RNG/backend/ folder**
+**The commands below must be executed from a command line terminal in the RNG/backend/ folder**
 ### Create a virtual environment

 Windows